issikebrokenyet/issikebrokenyet.github.io/README.md

     fixed.

   # A dictionary of variants of the assumption above.
-  # These must be special instances of the parent assumption.
+  # These must be special instances of the parent assumption, so they
+  # are also broken by attacks on the parent.
   # Link to them using the syntax `parent>variant`.
   # Each entry supports the same keys as the main entry.
   variants: